sgissinger/eleventy-plugin-i18n-gettext/README.md

 ### Create messages.po files

 The simpliest manner to create `messages.po` files, is to copy them from the [demo code source](https://github.com/sgissinger/eleventy-plugin-i18n-gettext-demo/tree/master/locales).

-You can download PO files editors, like [Poedit](https://poedit.net).
-Also, Poedit can be [configured](docs/Manage-translations-with-Poedit) to extract translation keys from source code.

 - `messages.po` files store translations in plain text.
 - `messages.mo` files are compiled from `messages.po`. _Poedit handle the creation of these files automatically, pushing them into your code repository is recommended_.